trang-nguyenn/Algorithms/DFS/472ConcatenatedWords.md

     ref.add(word)
 ```

-Note that this `check()` function can be done either by recursive or iterative calls.
+Note that this `check()` function can be done either by recursive, DP, or stack calls.

 ##### Recursive
 ```python